cardboard-iguana/cardboard-iguana.com/log/2022-04-08-itprotv-comptia-security-plus.md

 Ways of restoring OS failures:

-* Returning to the “last known good” state (revert boot configuration, but no OS data/applications).
+* Returning to the "last known good" state (revert boot configuration, but no OS data/applications).
-* Reverting to a previous “known state” (revert all configurations and operating system files).
+* Reverting to a previous "known state" (revert all configurations and operating system files).
 * Reverting to a snapshot (most common in VMs; reverts all data on disk).

-Note that Windows writes the “last known good” state during the first login after a boot.
-“Known state” in Windows refers to “system restore points”.
+Note that Windows writes the "last known good" state during the first login after a boot.
+"Known state" in Windows refers to "system restore points".

 Interesting idea here: Using PXE boot to pull recovery/live images over the network for forensics/troubleshooting.